 Ninety per cent (nine out of ten) of the Board are Independent Non-executive Directors.
 Save as disclosed below in respect of Mr. Tse, each of the Independent Non-executive Directors of the Company meets the independence guidelines set out in Rule 3.13 of the Listing Rules and has provided to the Company the requisite annual confirmation as to his or her independence.
 Mr. Tse, save for being currently a director of AIA Foundation (a subsidiary of the Company) and previously a Non-executive Director of the Company from 27 September 2010 to 22 March 2017 until his re-designation as an Independent Non-executive Director, has met the independence guidelines set out in Rule 3.13 of the Listing Rules.
-The Company has satisfied itself that Mr. Tse is independent pursuant to Rule 3.13 of the Listing Rules on the basis that since his appointment as a Non-executive Director of the Company on 27 September 2010, Mr. Tse has not held any executive or management role or function in the Company or any of its subsidiaries, and at no time during that period has he been employed by the Company or any of its subsidiaries and at no time during that period has he been employed by the Company or any of its subsidiaries and and committee meetings of the Group.
+The Company has satisfied itself that Mr. Tse is independent pursuant to Rule 3.13 of the Listing Rules on the basis that since his appointment as a Non-executive Director of the Company on 27 September 2010, Mr. Tse has not held any executive or management role or function in the Company or any of its subsidiaries, and at no time during that period has he been employed by the Company or any of its subsidiaries.
+He has not taken part in the day-to-day management of the Company or its subsidiaries beyond his attendance at and participation in board and committee meetings of the Group.